 - Demographics: location, age, gender, parental/marital status

 - Donation size: small, mid-sized, or major gifts

 - Donor type: new, repeat, recurring, or lapsed

 - Communication preference: email, text, phone, direct mail

 - Giving method: cash, check, online, mobile

-When you take these characteristics into account when crafting marketing emails to your supporters, it ensures that each individual receives the message that is most applicable to themselves.
-The more relevant a marketing message to a recipient, the more likely the individual is to connect with your fundraiser on a deeper level.
-And we all know that effective fundraising is all about making those connections!
+When you take these characteristics into account when crafting marketing emails to your supporters, it ensures that each individual receives messages that resonate best with them.
+The more relevant a marketing message is to a recipient, the more likely the individual is to fully and deeply connect with your fundraisers.
+And you know that effective fundraising is all about making those connections!

-A/B testing is one of our favorite ways to ensure the maximal performance of any web page or form.
-In short, A/B testing involves creating two very similar pages that function in largely the same way, making only one change between the two.
-That way, you can form conclusions about which version performed better and why.
+A/B testing is one of our favorite ways to test for the maximum performance of any web page or form.
+In short, A/B testing involves creating two very similar pages that function in largely the same way, making only one change between the two options.
+By testing each version, you can form conclusions about which version performed better and why.

 Here are a few examples of elements you might adjust for an A/B test: